saeedbidi/Text-Classification-with-NLP/README.md

 7. Prediction on New Articles:

 * Providing sample news articles for prediction, including examples of earnings, acquisitions, and a generic test article.
-* Vectorizing the new articles and predicting their categories using the trained classifier.
+* Vectorising the new articles and predicting their categories using the trained classifier.
 * Displaying the predicted labels for each article.

-The project emphasizes the application of machine learning techniques for classifying financial news articles into relevant categories, showcasing the implementation and evaluation process using the Naive Bayes algorithm and the Reuters dataset.
+The project emphasises the application of machine learning techniques for classifying financial news articles into relevant categories, showcasing the implementation and evaluation process using the Naive Bayes algorithm and the Reuters dataset.